Phase retrieval with Bregman divergences and application to audio signal recovery: Algorithms derivations for real-valued signals

+where $ \nabla J( \mathbf x)$ is computed using the Wirtinger derivatives.
 Consequently, the gradient update rule is similar to the complex-valued case, up to a constant factor of $2$ and with the difference that we only need to retain the real part after applying $\mathbf{A}^\mathsf{H}$ (in practice, the inverse STFT).

 Regarding the ADMM algorithm, we need to address the following sub-problem, in lieu of~\eqref{eq:admm_prob_x_complex}: